agrc/gis.utah.gov/about/index.md

 ### Background

 The Automated Geographic Reference Center (AGRC) is the State of Utah’s map technology coordination office.
-AGRC staff [contact info](http://gis.utah.gov/about/contact/) have knowledge and experience in geographic information system (GIS) desktop software, hosted map- and web-services, mapping data resources, and GIS professionals and their activities around the state.
+AGRC staff [directory/contacts](http://gis.utah.gov/about/contact/) have knowledge and experience in geographic information system (GIS) desktop software, hosted map- and web-services, mapping data resources, and GIS professionals and their activities around the state.

 We are located on the 5th floor of the State Office building, directly north of the Capitol [directions and parking](http://gis.utah.gov/about/visiting-agrc/).
 AGRC and the Utah CIO’s office compose the Integrated Technologies division within the Department of Technology Services.